Hard money loan

-A hard money loan is a specific type of asset-based loan financing through which a borrower receives funds secured by real property.
-Hard money loans are typically issued by private investors or companies.
+A hard money loan is a specific type of asset-based loan: a financing instrument through which a borrower receives funds secured by real property.
 Interest rates are typically higher than conventional commercial or residential property loans because of the higher risk and shorter duration of the loan.

 Overview

 Most hard money loans are used for projects lasting from a few months to a few years.
 Hard money is similar to a bridge loan, which usually has similar criteria for lending as well as costs to the borrowers.
 The primary difference is that a bridge loan often refers to a commercial property or investment property that may be in transition and does not yet qualify for traditional financing, whereas hard money often refers to not only an asset-based loan with a high interest rate, but possibly a distressed financial situation, such as arrears on the existing mortgage, or where bankruptcy and foreclosure proceedings are occurring.

 The loan amount the hard money lender is able to lend is determined by the ratio of loan amount divided by the value of the property.
 This is known as the loan to value (LTV).
 Many hard money lenders will only lend up to 65% of the current value of the property.
 There is no such thing as 100% LTV for this type of transactions.
 These loans are meant for investors and the lenders will always require a higher down payment.

 "Hard money" is a term that is used almost exclusively in the United States and Canada, where these types of loans are most common.
 In commercial real estate, hard money developed as an alternative "last resort" for property owners seeking capital against the equity in their real estate holdings.
 The industry began in the late 1950s when the credit industry in the U.S. underwent drastic changes.

-In recent years, an industry consensus has built that the term hard money no longer accurately describes the industry's direction, structure or attitude and that alternative terms are preferable.
+In recent years, industry consensus is that the term "hard money" no longer accurately describes the industry's direction, structure or attitude, and that alternative terms are preferable.
 In March 2022, the National Private Lenders Association (NPLA), a trade group representing the industry, passed an official resolution encouraging industry participants to no longer use the term “hard money,” and instead use terms like “private lending,” “bridge lending” and “transitional lending.”
-Through this resolution, the NPLA confirmed its commitment to supporting the cessation of the use of the term “hard money” to describe the lenders or products in the industry.
-In addition, the American Association of Private Lenders (AAPL), another industry trade group, published an article, “The Demise of ‘Hard Money’ in a Private Lending World,” highlighting the group’s efforts since its inception to minimize the use of the hard money term.
-AAPL also made the change around hard money terminology the focus of its 2021 conference.
+In addition, the American Association of Private Lenders (AAPL), another industry trade group, published an article, “The Demise of ‘Hard Money’ in a Private Lending World,” highlighting the group’s efforts since its inception to minimize the use of the "hard money" term.
+The focus of AAPL's 2021 conference was the change around hard money terminology.